OctoPrint/OctoPrint/README.md

 Its website can be found at [octoprint.org](https://octoprint.org/?utm_source=github&utm_medium=readme).

-The community forum is available at [community.octoprint.org](https://community.octoprint.org/?utm_source=github&utm_medium=readme) (also contains the old wiki content).
+The community forum is available at [community.octoprint.org](https://community.octoprint.org/?utm_source=github&utm_medium=readme).
+It also serves as central knowledge base.

 An invite to the Discord server can be found at [discord.octoprint.org](https://discord.octoprint.org).